- Sustainable Development Goals (SDGs) for business

 Both solutions support the sustainable development of organizations and help them achieve their SDGs.

-Companies fell mostly in the middle—roughly 38% were aligned, while almost 55% were misaligned or neutral.
-Meanwhile, just 0.2% of companies were strongly aligned to the UN SDGs." - According to World Economic Forum
+Broadly speaking, companies fell mostly in the middle—roughly 38% were aligned while almost 55% were misaligned or neutral.
+Meanwhile, just 0.2% of companies were strongly aligned to the UN SDGs. - According to World Economic Forum

 The table below presents how strongly aligned are 8,550 companies in the MSCI All Country World Index with the 17 Sustainable Development Goals (SDGs).